1ak31sha/lottie-campfire/codeImplementation.md

 ![cattyping](./images/cattyping.gif)

-## Dont want to read the docs? heres the TLDR
+## the TLDR on adding a Lottie Animation

-In this example we'll go over what i did to implement a Toggle for Edit Products page within User-Management
+### In this example we'll go over what i did to implement a Toggle for Edit Products page within User-Management

-Obtain the json from you UI dev and copy it your your project.
+1. Obtain the json from you UI dev and copy it your your project.
 I created a folder for all our lotties.

 ![toggle](./images/toggleAnimation.gif)

-import it into the component where you will use it. dont forget to `yarn add react-lottie` !!
+2. import it into the component where you will use it. dont forget to `yarn add react-lottie` !!

 ```jsx
 import Lottie from "react-lottie";